 If the application is approved, and there are no objections, we will issue a planning permit.
 This will include conditions that need to be complied with.
 It may be issued with a set of endorsed (stamped) plans, or it may have a condition requiring modified plans be submitted to us for endorsement.

 If approval is supported, but there are objections, we will first issue a Notice of Decision to Grant a Permit.
 This outlines all the conditions that will apply to the permit if it is issued, and is sent to you as well as all objectors.
 The objectors then have 28 days to apply for a review of the decision to the Victorian Civil & Administrative Tribunal.
 If no application for review is lodged within this time, the permit will then be issued.

-Notice of refusal to grant a permit
+Notice of decision to refuse to grant a permit